awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-baseline.md

 )
 ```

 `BiasConfig` is the configuration of the sensitive groups in the dataset\.
 Typically, bias is measured by computing a metric and comparing it across groups\.
 The group of interest is called the *facet*\.
-For posttraining bias, you should also take the positive label into account\.
+For post\-training bias, you should also take the positive label into account\.

 ```
 model_bias_config = BiasConfig(